Yur0K/SteamKeysManager/README.md

 * Use of additional comments
 * Sorting by date, number of keys (links) in database or key source
 * Creating a list of keys (for a trade, for example)
-* Creating a list of keys to redeem in ArchiSteamFarm
+* Creating a list of keys to redeem in ArchiSteamFarm's BGR